lmwidmayer/ggerrorbard/README.md

 <img src="man/figures/logo.svg" align="right" height="139" />

-Building on `ggplot2`, the goal of `ggerrorbard` is to draw diagonal errorbars (instead of standard vertical or horizontal errorbars).
+Building on `ggplot2`, the goal of `ggerrorbard` is to draw diagonal error bars (instead of standard vertical or horizontal error bars).

 ## Installation